 An example of the problems linked with the denial of the ethnic identity is the lack of bilingual kindergartens.
 The bilingual criteria in kindergartens have main importance in social and cultural harmony with their own society and the Greek society.
 When there is a lack of bilingualism it is usually observed that the children suffer from adaptation problems with the Greek society as they meet for the first time with the Greek language and face with a cultural shock.
 When it is taken into consideration that Kindergartens are part of the compulsory education for the minority in Greece, the demand of opening bilingual kindergartens is not fulfilled yet.

 The closing and merging minority primary schools are another in the part of education.
+There are around 350 primary Minority schools and at the beginning of the 1970'ies, the number of the students was around 16 thousands and today it has fallen to 8 thousands, it has fallen almost 50%.
 According to a new legislation put in effect in 2011 primary schools are closing down or merging every year with an excuse that the primary schools have a lack of students.
 However, there is a paradox that the same legislation does not concern the Greek primary schools.

 One of the most important issues is the lack of qualified teachers.
 Before 2002 it there was teachers assigned by Turkey according to an agreement which was also valid for the Greek Minority in Istanbul.
 After that time on, assigning teachers by Turkey was forbidden.